flyingoctopus/Mastonaut/README.md

 * Pull to refresh
 * View a list as a column
 * View your favorites or bookmarks as a column
+* Follow hashtags in the Home timeline

 #### Viewing

 * See if a toot has been edited, and view previous versions
+* The font face and size can be customized.
+* Interaction statistics (how many replies, boosts, favorites) can be seen

 ## 👩🏽‍💻 End Users: Install

-To use it, you just want to [download 1.6 here](https://github.com/chucker/Mastonaut/releases/download/app-1.6.0/Mastonaut-1.6.0.zip).
+To use it, you just want to [download 1.7 here](https://github.com/chucker/Mastonaut/releases/download/app-1.7.0/Mastonaut-1.7.0.zip).

 ## 🗺️ Roadmap